tobinegbert/DnDS_CoS_MagicItems/Dragon's Wrath Tattoo.md

 6 | 2 | Extended Breath, Powerful Breath, Draconic Take Off
 8 | 3 | Persistent Breath, Improved Powerful Breath
-10| 4 | Improved Persistent Breath, Greater Powerful Breath, Breath of Paralysis
+10| 4 | Improved Persistent Breath, Greater Powerful Breath, Breath of Paralysis [I would recommend more charges for this item, or maybe they recharge on a short rest?]

 ## Level 4
 ### Draconic Fury: